MicroFocus/ADM-FT-ToolsLauncher/README.md

 > Go to [Table Of Contents](#fttools-launcher-toc)

 The **FTToolsLauncher** command-line tool requires a parameters file which describes in `key=value` format in lines.
 A good example is the **Java Properties** file.

+The characters shall be escaped so that the parameters file can be loaded by this tool properly.
+For example, if there is a parameter `Test1=C:\\tests\\GUITest1`, the path delimeters need to be escaped with `\`.

 All the parameters are devided into several groups:
 * [Basic Parameters](#basic-params-refs)